PatrickJS/cli-book/chapter-one/chapter-one.md

 **warning** - The `cd` command has some differences between operating systems.
 I will point out these differences along the way.

-###Navigating to a nested folder
+### Navigating to a Nested Folder

 The first way to change directory is my starting from your cwd and navigating to its parent, or starting from your cwd and navigating into a nested directory.

-Let's start back in my `code` direcetory where we created a new folder with `mkdir`.
+Let's start back in my `code` directory where we created a new folder with `mkdir`.
 To navigate into that folder, and updated the cwd, you need to run the following:

 	PHLMLAMEAD:~/code$ cd some-folder/